cuba-platform/dashboard-addon/README.md

 #### 4.2.3.3.
 Widget Templates <a name='widget-templates'></a>

 Contains widget templates from a database.
-Templates can be created from the widgets added on the canvas using corresponding button, or by using [Widget Template Browser](#widget-template-browser).
+Templates can be created from the widgets added on the canvas using the corresponding button, or by using [Widget Template Browser](#widget-template-browser).

 ![palette-widget-templates](img/palette-widget-templates.png)